-The five Ikea mattresses we've tested range in price from $349 to $699 and three of them scored a CHOICE Recommendation from our experts.
+The five Ikea mattresses we've tested range in price from $349 to $799 and three of them scored 70% and higher in our tests.

-But be wary – one of their mattresses rated just OK overall, while another made our worst mattress list with issues including sagging over time, incorrect firmness and a poor sweat repellant score.
+But be wary – three of their mattresses rated just OK overall, while another made our worst mattress list with issues including sagging over time, incorrect firmness and a poor sweat repellent score.
 CHOICE members can access our full review results for all Ikea mattresses.

 If you do need to exchange, it's important to know Ikea doesn't have free delivery or pick up, and you're only eligible for one exchange under the trial period.

 Ikea cot mattresses